suryajeetlondhe/flutter_interview_questions/README.md

 manage state in Flutter apps.

 ---

-61) What is the purpose of the initState() method in a StatefulWidget?
+61.What is the purpose of the initState() method in a StatefulWidget?
+---
 The initState() method is called once when a StatefulWidget is created.

 🔹 Purpose:
 It’s used to initialize data, start animations, fetch data, or set up controllers before the UI